owenshen24/golb/contents/Concept-Space#1.md

 title: Concept Space vs Action Space
 summary: test

 In my circles, it's common to say that [the map is not the territory](https://wiki.lesswrong.com/wiki/The_map_is_not_the_territory).
-That is to say, it's important to note that our representations of objects and the objects themselves are two distinct things.
+In other words, it's important to note that our representations of objects are distinct from the objects themselves.
 When you don't respect such a distinction, you end up prey to a host of fallacious reasoning.
 For example, a conniving army general looking to cross a treacherous mountain pass might have the "clever" idea of erasing the marked mountain range from her map.
 Similarly, I think there is a map/territory error that arises when we assume that just because two things are conceptually similar, they must be solved the same way.

 Here's a concrete example of where this confusion might arise: